deshowa/manhattan_project/README.md

 ## PAPERS Directory
 	###This directory contains the visuals and analysis commentary regarding the Manhattan housing data
-	paper_meaningful_trends.txt -> file that contains an overview of the trends witnessed in the manhattan sales data Paper_visualization.docx -> word document containing the visuals associated with the analysis in "paper_meaningful_trends.txt"
+	paper_meaningful_trends.txt -> file that contains an overview of the trends witnessed in the manhattan sales data Paper_visualizations_html.html -> html document containing the visuals associated with the analysis in "paper_meaningful_trends.txt"; this was created with paper_visualizations.Rmd, but saved as an html since GitHub doesnt allow .docx

 ## R-session info (to be added)